Graduate Education, Leadership, and Counseling

 The faculty encourages prospective students from diverse ethnic and cultural backgrounds to apply.

-To qualify for the Master's degree, the candidate must:
+To qualify for the degree or certification, the candidate must:

 • Comply with the general requirements concerning graduate study;

-• Enroll in graduate study at Rider for no fewer than two academic semesters or the equivalent thereof;
+• Enroll in graduate study at Rider for no fewer than two academic semesters or the equivalent thereof (with the exception of the students seeking Life and Career Coaching certificate);

 • Complete the number of semester hours of graduate credit required by the degree or certification program;